- Using SafetyCulture

 Issues

-You can control who in your organization can report issues under each active issue category, and can view or edit issues reported using each category.
+You can control who in your organization can report issues under each active issue category.
+You can also limit whether users can only report issues or whether they can view and edit reported issues in each category.

 Advanced access